PopulusMedia/docs/dynamic.markdown

 permalink: /javascript
 ---

-Integrating through a JavaScript API is a two-step process.
-An optional third step allows developers to obtain status of the ad rendering process through an event handler.
+Integration via the JavaScript API is a two-step process.
+An optional third step allows developers to retrieve the status of the ad rendering process through an event handler.
+This approach is the most advanced and provides developers with the greatest level of control.

 ### Step 1 - Including the JavaScript Library in your Web App or Page